ilikepi/git-local-audit/README.md

 ## Known issues

-* Expects `master` to be the branch into which feature branches are merged
+* Expects the branch into which feature branches are merged to be named `main` or `master`.
 * Output is quite rough
 * Code is quite rough
 * Documentation is quite rough